BerkeleyLab/upcxx/docs/debugging.md

 the general recommendation to debug multi-rank jobs by attaching your favorite debugger to already-running rank processes.

+### Segment verification errors

+Setting breakpoints may modify program code segments, breaking code segment symmetry between processes and potentially interfering with the Cross Code Segment (CCS) verification process.
+If this occurs, it will result in segment verification errors.
+The solution to this problem is to link with `-Wl,--build-id`, which embeds a unique identifier in executables/libraries at link time.
+CCS will use this identifier in place of hashing the code segment at run time.
+To allow breakpoints to work with CCS, this link flag should be enabled for the main executable and any dynamic libraries called directly via RPC (those requiring CCS).
+Dynamic libraries only invoked indirectly by RPC, such as those wrapped in a lambda or called by a function linked in the main program, do not require CCS or this link flag to debug. macOS enables `-Wl,--build-id` by default.

 ## Using Valgrind with UPC++

 UPC++ has some *limited* support for interoperating with the